 On this page we provide a list of refutations/rebuttals of all the major critical articles against Maria Valtorta and The Gospel as Revealed to Me / The Poem of the Man-God in the English language.

-To start out, I recommend readers check out the article of Dr. Mark Miravalle, S.T.D.
+To start out, for details on the canonical status of Maria Valtorta's work and what the position of the Church is on her revelations, see: What is the Position of the Church on Maria Valtorta’s Main Work?
+Also helpful is the article of Dr. Mark Miravalle, S.T.D.
 (Doctor of Sacred Theology) where he succinctly explains why The Gospel as Revealed to Me / The Poem of the Man-God cannot any longer be considered forbidden to Catholics and why every Catholic is free to read it.
 He also refutes some of the most popular (flawed) objections to Valtorta's work.
-His article can be read here: In Response to Various Questions Regarding "The Poem of the Man-God"
+His article can be read here: In Response to Various Questions Regarding "The Poem of the Man-God".

-In a discussion of the orthodoxy of Maria Valtorta's work, it is helpful to briefly list the imprimaturs Valtorta's work has received over the years.
+Before we list the rebuttals of the major anti-Valtorta articles further below, in a discussion of the orthodoxy of Maria Valtorta's work, it is helpful to briefly list the imprimaturs, episcopal letters of endorsement, and permission to publish by the Vatican that Valtorta's work has received over the years.

 2. After Fr.
 Giraudo, O.P., Commissioner of the Holy Office, was handed the signed certifications of three Consultors to the Holy Office, was informed about Pope Pius XII’s previous audience concerning Valtorta’s writings, was given the second critical edition of Valtorta’s work with more than 5,675 scholarly footnotes and appendices by Fr.
 Berti to explain potentially difficult passages, and after reviewing everything and consulting his superiors, he gave permission for the publication of the second edition in 1961, according to the testimony of Fr.
 Berti who dealt directly with the Holy Office.
 Fr.
 Gabriel Roschini, Consultant of the Holy Office, stated in 1961 that the new critical second edition “was not to be considered to be on the Index, because it was totally renewed, conformed in all to the original, and provided with notes that removed any doubt and which demonstrated the solidity and orthodoxy of the work.”1